 These assays determine the number of coated beads or platelets that aggregate after substances are added to activate platelets in a sample of blood.
 They provide a single measure of aggregation (an endpoint) rather than a measure of aggregation over time.
 More platelets aggregating or sticking to beads indicates better platelet function.
 These tests may be abnormal if the platelet count is low, if platelet function is reduced, or if anti-platelet medications are present.

 In general, no test preparation is needed.
 However, you may be instructed to refrain from taking drugs that can affect the results of these tests, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), or any over-the-counter medications that contain drugs such as these.
 The most common NSAIDs include ibuprofen, naproxen, and COX-2 inhibitors.
 (See MedlinePlus Drugs & Supplements for more information on drugs, drug ingredients, and brand names.)
-However, do not stop taking your medications unless instructed to do so by your health care provider.
+However, do not stop taking your medications unless instructed to do so by your healthcare practitioner.

 Many people will never need to have platelet function testing performed.
 It is generally only indicated when someone is experiencing bleeding, on specific medications, or having certain surgeries.
 The tests are not indicated for general screening.